An efficient monolithic solution scheme for FE$^2$ problems: Benchmarking

-\\In the second example a two-dimensional, notched beam is exposed to bending.
+As second example a two-dimensional, notched beam is exposed to bending.
 Figure \ref{fig:Benchmarking_notched_beam_bending_problem} shows the macroscopic model, which is meshed with 337 triangular, linear elements.
 The microscopic model is a composite material with a elastic-plastic matrix, a pore and two stiff, elastic inclusions, taken from \cite{miehekoch_mikro_makro_2002}.
 The mesh consists of 559 triangular, linear elements.
 The total number of degrees of freedom is $193,826$.
 To demonstrate the nonlinearity, Figure \ref{fig:F_U_notched_beam_bending} plots the displacement of the load application node over the prescribed force.
-The monolithic algorithm reduces the computational effort by 67\% compared to the staggered scheme.
+The monolithic algorithm reduces the computational effort by 60\% compared to the staggered scheme.

-\\In the third example a plate with hole is undergoing tension, where the macroscopic model is meshed with 1610 triangular, quadratic elements, as shown in Figure \ref{fig:Benchmarking_plate_hole_tension_problem}.
-The microscopic model is a porous material having a elastic-M\textsc{ises}-plastic matrix with linear hardening and coarsely meshed with 64 quadrangular, linear elements.
-The total number of degrees of freedom is $692,476$.
-The benchmark results are shown in figure \ref{fig:all_benchmarking_results}.
-The monolithic algorithm saves about one third of the computational costs compared to the staggered scheme.
-The nonlinear character can be seen in Figure \ref{fig:U_RF_Lochscheibe}, where additionally the small deformation result is compared with a large deformation simulation.

-\\In the last example a three-dimensional, notched beam is encountering bending, where the macroscopic model is meshed with 423 linear, hexahedral and 39 wedge-shaped, linear elements, as shown in Figure \ref{fig:Benchmarking_notched_3D_beam_bending_problem}.
-The microscopic model is a foam with elastic-plastic behavior and power law hardening according to the Ramberg–Osgood relationship:
+In the third example a three-dimensional, notched cantilever beam is meshed with 462 linear, hexahedral elements, as shown in Figure \ref{fig:Benchmarking_notched_3D_beam_bending_problem}.
+The microscopic model from \citep{abendroth_ceramic_foam_2017} is a foam with elastic-plastic behavior and power law hardening according to the Ramberg–Osgood relationship:

-The mesh consists of 2304 linear, hexahedral elements.
+The mesh of the RVE consists of 2304 linear, hexahedral elements.
 The foam FE model is descended from the collaborative research center SFB 920 \cite{abendroth_ceramic_foam_2017}.
-The total number of degrees of freedom is $5,086,533$.
-The monolithic algorithm saves 64\% of the computational effort compared to the staggered scheme.
-The nonlinear character is shown in Figure \ref{fig:U_RF_notched_3D_beam_bending}, where additionally the result for large deformations is plotted. \\ In all benchmark cases, the monolithic algorithm was able to converge faster than the staggered solution strategy.
-This is true despite a lower number of necessary macroscopic iterations than in the monolithic computations.
-Instead more microscopic iterations were needed in the staggered case.
-Additionally the staggered simulations were less stable and the time increment consequently had to be lowered more often.
+The total number of degrees of freedom amounts to $4,691,042$.
+The monolithic algorithm saves around 50\% of the computational effort compared to the staggered scheme.
+The nonlinear character is shown in Figure \ref{fig:U_RF_notched_3D_beam_bending}, where additionally the result for a respective large deformation analysis is plotted.